USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 <a id=a-pinene></a>
 #### &#945;-Pinene separated from other monoterpenes
-If using chemical mechanism CB6r3 and aerosol module AERO7 (cb6r3_ae7) with offline biogenic emissions, &#945;-pinene should be separated from all other monoterpenes.
+If using chemical mechanism CB6r3 or CB6r5 and aerosol module AERO7 (cb6r3_ae7_aq or cb6r5_ae7_aq) with offline biogenic emissions, &#945;-pinene should be separated from all other monoterpenes.
 This will prevent overestimation in PM2.5 SOA as &#945;-pinene should not make SOA through nitrate radical reaction.
 Users can use biogenic emission files created for older model versions by updating the emission control file to separate &#945;-pinene.
 No action is required for aerosol module AERO6 (any mechanism), in-line biogenics (any mechanism, any aerosol module), or aero7 with SAPRC mechanisms.
 See the [AERO7 overview release notes](../Release_Notes/CMAQv5.3_aero7_overview.md) for further details.

 <a id=6.10_Gas_Phase_Chem></a>